 How to Find the Best Web Developer for Small Businesses

-Selecting a Programming Language
+Choosing the Programming Language

 If you want to start creating a new website from scratch, you should decide in what programming language it should be written.
 The most typical choice is PHP because it is the most popular one and most developers can write more applications in PHP than in other programming languages.
 Once you decide that, begin looking for a developer that specializes in your selected programming language(s).
 If you want to improve upon your existing website, you should understand how your website works so that you can find the best developer for the task.